Becoming a mentor, representing or ambassador is a rewarding role, allowing you to give something back and also help you to develop your own skills.

 Student Ambassadors work on open days, at higher education fairs, give subject support in schools, are mentors, give student life talks, campus tours, creative workshops and much more.
 As a Student Ambassador, you can learn new skills, develop your CV, engage with a local school, meet new people, earn money while you study, and gain HEAR accreditation.

-For more information contact the Student Ambassador Coordinator: ambassadors (@gold.ac.uk).
+For more information contact: ambassadors (@gold.ac.uk).

 Department Reps are students who work at a department level to represent their fellow students and their academic interests.
 They meet with key university staff to ensure the student opinion is listened to and produce annual research which the college responds to.